 Ruaha is an outstanding safari park due to the fact the park showcases a crossover of East and Southern African species in terms of flora and fauna.
 One reason for the hordes of animals in Ruaha is the Great Ruaha River, a vital water source throughout the year but especially during the dry season.
 The reliability of the river owes much to the success of game drives in this region, as animals congregate predictably on the long shores.

-As we have already mentioned, Ruaha is one of the best parks in Africa for viewing cats.
 Lion live here in large prides, often numbering over twenty individuals!
 Leopard and cheetah love hunting on the open plains, while many smaller species are equally at home here – serval, caracal, civet, genet and banded wildcat.
 Cheetah are remarkably common making seeing the three main cat species very likely – something that’s rare anywhere in Africa nowadays.

 Other mammals also thrive in Ruaha in abundance.
 The park’s elephant herds are absolutely humongous!
 Buffalo are plentiful too, as are zebra, giraffe, hippopotamus and an exciting assortment of antelope species such as roan, sable, eland, impala, gazelle, reedbuck, hartebeest, klipspringer – and the largest population of greater kudu in all East Africa!
 Predators, in addition to the cats, include black-backed jackal, spotted hyena and (less common) striped hyena.
 The park is also an important area for wild dog, hosting over a hundred dogs at last count.

 The best time of year to be in Ruaha is from July through to the end of October.
-This is the peak of the dry season and a time of year that guarantees Ruaha’s immense volume of game will be focussed around the parks rivers.
+This is the peak of the dry season and a time of year that guarantees Ruaha’s immense volume of game will be focused around the parks rivers.

 Firstly, we’d like to stress that Ruaha is one of the best value parks in Africa… and so there is an argument to say that travelers should always visit in the dry season when prices are at their highest but value overall (compared to elsewhere in Africa) is still superb!
 If you compare the prices here to similar lodges elsewhere in Africa then there is no denying that this park offers some of the best value in Africa.
 July to October is the peak of the dry season and is superb for game viewing – prices however are high.
 Travel just outside of these months however and you will pick up even better value.
 Some guides love June because the park looks beautiful after the rains, prices are low and Ruaha remains quiet in terms of visitor traffic.
 The beginning of November is also a great time to travel – rates drop on the 1st November!